SgtPooki/chrome-sw-filetype-bug-repro/README.md

 ## 💻 Technical Details

-The Service Worker in this demo fetches an image, and serves it with the same content-type headers of working backend gateways.
+The Service Worker in this demo intercepts requests with the query parameter `?get=true`, fetches an image, and serves it with the correct content-type headers.
 Despite this, Chrome doesn't use the headers to suggest an appropriate filename extension.